RhoInc/open-source-handbook/workflow/testing/readme.md

 ## Unit Testing / Automated Testing

-Programatic testing that typically occurs whenever code is committed to a project.
+Programmatic testing that typically occurs whenever code is committed to a project.

 ## Code Review

-Developers review other developers code (typically in feature brances).
+Developers review other developers' code (typically in feature branches).
 Results of code reviews are recorded in Feature PRs using GitHub's review functionality.

 # Tools / Frameworks